scoutiii/pyjags_JW/README.md

 * Package on the Python Package Index <https://pypi.python.org/pypi/pyjags>
 * Project page on github <https://github.com/michaelnowotny/pyjags>
 * JAGS manual and examples <http://sourceforge.net/projects/mcmc-jags/files/>

+## Acknowledgements

+* JAGS was created by Martyn Plummer
+* PyJAGS was originally created by Tomasz Miasko
+* As of May 2020, PyJAGS is developed by Michael Nowotny